HantsonAlec/Portfolio/README.md

 In my portfolio you can find all of my demos/projects to show my technical knowledge about AI.
 All of the code are notebooks to show my thinking and display my knowledge in a clean way.

-Note: This portofolio is not updated yet with deep learning projects.
+Note: This portfolio is not updated yet with deep learning projects.

 ## Table of content:
   - [Liniar regression](#liniar-regression)